 Photographic works

 Alfred's photographic works explore how time, scale, and memory shape perception.
-In his ongoing series Objects of Berlin, he uses a Polaroid SX-70 to construct composite portraits through accumulation rather than singular capture.
+In his recent series Objects of Berlin, he uses a Polaroid SX-70 to construct composite portraits through accumulation rather than singular capture.
 By photographing close-up sections of everyday objects - he reorients attention toward the overlooked and the ordinary.

 Lighthouse ©